Hoda Kotb Thrills Fans By Posting Rare Photos Of Daughter Haley Joy To Instagram

 Haley’s father is Hoda’s partner of three years, Joel Schiffman.

-The couple adopted Hayley in 2017.
-Hoda revealed on The Today Show in February 2017, that the little girl was given a name that began with H, as was the tradition in the Kotb family.
+The couple adopted Haley in 2017.
+Hoda revealed on The Today Show in February 2017 that the little girl was given a name that began with H, as was the tradition in the Kotb family.
 Her name had a special meaning in particular to the morning news show host, who said the name came from Halley’s Comet and she pictured her daughter sailing through the sky.

-The Inquisitr recently reported on both Hoda and her Today co-anchor Savannah Guthrie’s heartbreaking on-air reaction to the latest assault allegations against their former colleague Matt Lauer.
-The two women appeared emotional when discussing the situation where former NBC producer Brooke Nevils, alleged she visited the disgraced Today host in his hotel room during the Winter Olympics in Sochi, Russia in 2014, where they engaged in intercourse despite her objections.
+The Inquisitr recently reported on both Hoda and her Today co-anchor Savannah Guthrie’s heartbreaking on-air reaction to the latest assault allegations against their former colleague, Matt Lauer.
+The two women appeared emotional when discussing the situation.
+Former NBC producer Brooke Nevils alleged that she visited the disgraced Today host in his hotel room during the Winter Olympics in Sochi, Russia in 2014, where they engaged in intercourse despite her objections.

 Guthrie co-hosted the morning news series with Lauer for five years.